taskflow/taskflow/benchmarks/benchmarks.md

 # Benchmark

-This folder contains a set of benchmarks to compare the performance of Cpp-Taskflow with the following task programming frameworks:
+This folder contains a set of benchmarks to evaluate and compare the performance of Cpp-Taskflow with the following task programming frameworks:

   + [OpenMP Task Dependency Clause][OpenMP Tasking]
   + [Intel Threading Building Blocks (TBB) FlowGraph][TBB FlowGraph]

-To compile benchmarks, enable the option `TF_BUILD_BENCHMARKS` in cmake build:
+To compile the benchmark sources, enable the option `TF_BUILD_BENCHMARKS` in cmake build:

 ```bash
 ~$ mkdir build        # create a build folder under cpp-taskflow/